semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 As we propose to study predictive analysis on hospital bed availability, we stipulated two main required data: First is the bed capacity of each hospital, second is the daily number of hospitalized COVID-19 patients in Turkey.
 However, as of being the capital city of Turkey and its location, hospitals in Ankara also admit patients from other cities due to its hospital capacity.
 Therefore, a third parameter for the number of COVID-19 patients from neighbor cities are added to the study.
 Additionally, a state vector retains the number of daily bed occupancy of each hospital i, the number of daily COVID-19 patients j, and the daily number of admitted COVID-19 patients from the neighbor cities k at a certain state.
 We denote the daily number of bed occupancy hi on each hospital i.

 The capacity of the hospitals is given in Table 1.
-The capacity of the hospitals is 117, 3810, 300, 1150, 115, and 480, respectively.
-Considering the capacity of the Bilkent
-Sehir Hastanesi, the hospital becomes the major center where it should raise an alert in case of fullness.
+The capacity of the hospitals are 117, 3810, 300, 1150, 115, and 480, respectively.
+Considering the capacity of the Bilkent Sehir Hastanesi, the hospital becomes the major center where it should raise an alert in case of fullness.
 Finally, a hospital is considered to be over capacity by having many patients over 80% of the capacity.

 | Number 	|                      Hospital Name                     	| Bed Capacity 	|
 |:------:	|:------------------------------------------------------:	|:------------:	|